andrej-dyck/template-jenkinsfile-monorepo/README.md

 First thing to note is that `feature` branches are always rebased onto `main` before merge.
 Further, the merge into `main` is done via a merge commit (while keeping the linear history); this gives us a nice visual group of commits that belong together.

-Furthermore, `release` branches are used for releases; as they provide the possibility to prepare a release[^1] and [cherry pick](https://git-scm.com/docs/git-cherry-pick) fixes when needed.
+Furthermore, `release` branches are used for releases; as they provide the possibility to prepare a release[^2] and [cherry pick](https://git-scm.com/docs/git-cherry-pick) fixes when needed.
 However, releases are built only when the HEAD has a valid _release tag_; this way we don't forget to tag the release.

-[^1]: In our project, changelogs are mandatory by law and must exist during start of the application.
+[^2]: In our project, changelogs are mandatory by law and must exist during start of the application.

 ### Defining Changes
 The changes are determined depending on what is being built (aka on which branch we are).
 * On `main` (as we work with merge commits), the diff are the changes to the _previous commit_ (i.e., _HEAD~1_) on `main`.
 * On `feature` (and `bugfix`), the diff are the changes between the current branch and `main`.
-* On `release`, the diff are the changes since the previous release (i.e., the preceding _release tag_)[^2][^3]
+* On `release`, the diff are the changes since the previous release (i.e., the preceding _release tag_)[^3][^4]

-[^2]: To determine the order of releases, the method in this template uses `sort -V` to sort by versions.
+[^3]: To determine the order of releases, the method in this template uses `sort -V` to sort by versions.

-[^3]: As the very first release wouldn't build (it not having a preceding release tag), we recommend tagging the initial commit of the repository (e.g., as Release-0).
+[^4]: As the very first release wouldn't build (it not having a preceding release tag), we recommend tagging the initial commit of the repository (e.g., as Release-0).

 ### Deployment vs Delivery
 In our workflow, all changes in `main` are deployed to a _staging_ environment (the delivery of a release candidate).
 Then, _releases_ are deployed to the _production_ environment.

 Note: since all modules should be deployable independently, they need to have their own infrastructure as code specifications.

-### Decisions vs Actions
-One core idea is, which has nothing to do with change sets, is that the decision of what is built and what steps are required is extracted into their own stages.
-This way, the `when` declarations are not polluted with duplicated conditionals; which makes maintenance and changes harder and more error-prone.

-### Why not use Jenkins PR/Tags?
-We found that Jenkins _PR-_ and _Tag discovery_ is flaky and unreliable (especially when working with rebase).
-So, with this Jenkinsfile, we discover only named branches and determine changes ourselves.
-Further, they do not solve Jenkins' issue with the change set.

 ### Jenkins Declarative Pipeline Limitations
 Unfortunately, Jenkins does not allow the extraction of full stage declarations (with agents, environments, conditionals, steps) into separate files.
 Either only Jenkins steps that can be written in `step` (e.g., `sh`) can be extracted or a full `pipeline`.
 The latter is, however, limited by the fact that Jenkins allows only exactly one pipeline to run.

 Furthermore, the [build step](https://www.jenkins.io/doc/pipeline/steps/pipeline-build-step/) can only trigger other build jobs.
-Thus, in a [multibranch pipeline](https://www.jenkins.io/doc/book/pipeline/multibranch/) configuration this step cannot be used to trigger sub-stages.
+Thus, in a [multibranch pipeline](https://www.jenkins.io/doc/book/pipeline/multibranch/) configuration this step cannot be used to trigger extracted stages.

+### What is in it for Non-Monorepos?
+There are two ideas that can benefit a single-project repository.[^1]

+[^1]: When you read motivation and context carefully, you'll notice that it has barely anything to do with multiple projects within a repository and is more about what has changed.

+#### Decisions vs Actions
+One core idea is, which has nothing to do with change sets, is that the decision of what is built and what steps are required is extracted into their own stages.
+This way, the `when` declarations are not polluted with duplicated conditionals; which makes maintenance and changes harder and more error-prone.

+#### Changes-based Builds
+With the knowledge of what the changes are (at least which files changed), you can determine which stages are necessary to execute and which can be skipped.
+For example, changes to documentation or readme files might skip the _compile_ and _test_ stages.
+Or changes to infrastructure code only trigger the _deployment_ stage.

 ## Example Runs
 Here are some example runs on how the pipeline looks like.